 Playwriting

-Carson Kreitzer is a recent Guggenheim and MacDowell Fellow; her musical Lempicka, about art deco artist Tamara de Lempicka, written with composer Matt Gould and directed by Rachel Chavkin, can be seen at the La Jolla Playhouse this Spring.
-Current projects include Capital Crime!, a play with songs set in Gilded Age New York, and TIMEBOMB, a new play about climate change for the American Repertory Theatre.
-She is a Core Writer with The Playwrights’ Center, an alumna of New Dramatists, and was the first Playwrights of New York (PoNY) Fellow at the Lark.
+Carson Kreitzer is a playwright, lyricist, and librettist.
+Her musical LEMPICKA, co-written with Matt Gould and directed by Rachel Chavkin, was produced last summer at the La Jolla Playhouse.
+Other projects include Capital Crime!, a play with songs set in Gilded Age New York, and a trio of plays about the climate crisis: green, TIMEBOMB, and a new play inspired by her time in Svalbard, sailing with The Arctic Circle Artist and Scientist Residency Program.
+Immediately following the Residency this year, she will continue her research, sailing in Greenland.
+Her plays include The Love Song of J. Robert Oppenheimer (Rosenthal New Play Prize, Stavis Award), The Slow Drag (New York and London) and Lasso of Truth (NNPN Rolling World Premiere).
+She is an Affiliated Writer with The Playwrights’ Center, an alumna of New Dramatists, and was the first Playwrights of New York (PoNY) Fellow at the Lark.
+She has been a Guggenheim and MacDowell Fellow, and received support from the NEA, TCG, and the Jerome and McKnight Foundations.
 Her collection SELF DEFENSE and other plays is available from No Passport Press.

 Lindsay starck

-Lindsay Starck, Associate Director of the MFA program, was born in Wisconsin and raised in the Milwaukee Public Library.
-She earned her B.A. in Literature from Yale, her M.F.A in Fiction from Notre Dame, and her Ph.D. in Comparative Literature from the University of North Carolina at Chapel Hill.
-At UNC, she served first as Fiction Editor and then as Editor-in-Chief of The Carolina Quarterly.
-Her first novel, Noah’s Wife, was published by G.P.
-Putnam’s Sons in January 2016.
-Her work has recently appeared or is forthcoming in The Cincinnati Review, Ploughshares, The Southern Review, and The New England Review.
+Lindsay Starck, Director of the MFA program, earned her B.A. in Literature from Yale, her M.F.A in Fiction from Notre Dame, and her Ph.D. in Comparative Literature from the University of North Carolina at Chapel Hill.
+At UNC, she served as Fiction Editor and Editor-in-Chief of The Carolina Quarterly.
+She is the author of Noah’s Wife, and her short prose has recently appeared in AGNI, Ploughshares, and the Southern Review, among other places.
+Her story “Baikal,” which appeared in the New England Review, won a Pushcart Prize in 2022.
+Her second novel, Monsters We Have Made, is forthcoming from Vintage Books.
+When she isn’t writing or teaching, she’s traveling with her husband or training their dog, Cedar.

 Publishing Faculty